 FALSE: Although you may be born with straight, curly or wavy locks, there are many circumstances under which your hair's ultimate texture can be permanently altered.
 Pregnancy, medication, chemotherapy, age and other variables can cause your texture to be temporarily or permanently altered.

-Wearing a Hat
+Wearing a Hat and Going Bald

 It is often said that wearing a hat increases the wearer's chances of Male Pattern Baldness.
 Men lose hair every day, without even noticing.
 This is due to the natural growth cycle of the hair, and they will ultimately be replaced by new hairs.
 If a man wears a hat for most of the day, any hair lost will gather in the hat, and this will probably be obvious to the wearer when he removes the hat.
 So, the man who wears a hat will perhaps notice natural hair loss more than the man who doesn't wear a hat.
 There is nothing to suggest that wearing a hat can cause hair loss, but the actual wearing of the hat will make the natural loss of hair more obvious that it otherwise would have been.